mannyshustle/MPrint-rn-app/android/fastlane/README.md

 [bundle exec] fastlane android beta
 ```

-Submit a new Beta Build to Crashlytics Beta
+Deploy a new version to the Firebase

 ### android deploy